 Health System providers will determine if you need testing and which tests should be ordered based on your symptoms and if you had close contact with someone who has COVID-19.

 If you have flu-like symptoms or know you have been exposed to someone with COVID-19, you should contact your provider right away.
-In addition, the Health System has a 24-hour Nurse Line available at 844-342-6276 that can provide screening information and schedule testing if needed, or you can use the online screening to determine your next steps.
+In addition, the Health System has a 24-hour Nurse Line available at 844-342-6276 that can provide screening information and schedule testing if needed, or you can use the online screening to determine your next steps and schedule a testing appointment.

 It can take one to two days to receive COVID-19 results from the lab, and less time than that for influenza results.
 While you wait for results, you need to continue to protect yourself and others by using safety precautions – stay home, wash your hands and clean high-touched areas.
 Click here for a handout on steps to take while you wait for COVID-19 results.